SichangHe/igem-2022-dku-backup/src/attributions.md

 ## Communications support

 Thanks to Dr. Floyd
-Beckford and Dr. Huansheng Cao at Duke Kunshan University, Dr. Neel Joshi from Northwestern University, and Dr. Jisheng Lin at Sinovac Biotech CO.,LTD. for providing effective advice on our project design and development.
+Beckford and Dr. Huansheng Cao of Duke Kunshan University, Dr. Neel Joshi from Northwestern University, and Dr. Jisheng Lin at Sinovac Biotech CO.,LTD. for providing effective advice on our project design and development.
+Thanks to Prof. Dong Hyun Jo of Seoul National University College of Medicine for contributing to the education efforts of our project.